 - Qualitative Research Project: How American young women from different cultural backgrounds define success in a U.S. context

-I was the lead researcher in a qualitative research project.
-The significance of my study lies in the research questions I want to address and the goal of my research.
+I conducted a qualitative research study.
 I wanted to examine the multicultural distinctions in how girls define success and overcome obstacles in the United States.
 Past studies have examined the U.S context to maintain that gender inequality is rooted in a system that promotes disparities.
 In understanding the school of thought that has an influence on a girl’s definition of success, it must be noted that researchers have used a traditional gender framework definition to address their research and this approach is more innovative and intersectional.